dolbex/slither-slider/README.md

 ![Snakes....
 I hate snakes](https://github.com/dolbex/slither-slider/blob/master/snake.png?raw=true)

+> :warning: **Project closed**

+I had a lot of fun working on Slither for a while.
+I learned a lot and encourage you to take make this a "simple" project to learn from.
+It's deceptively complex to meet all the edge cases.

+The folks at https://swiperjs.com/ have really done it right.
+I will be migrating all of my projects in that direction moving forward.

 ## Demo

 Click below to see some examples of what you can pull off.
 All source for that demo is located in "App.vue"